The PURE (Placing vulnerable Residents into Employment) Project

 Introduction

-The project is a partnership that brings people together across the city.
-PURE is a £20m project managed by Birmingham City Council, delivered by nine specialist community partners and partly funded by the European Social Fund.
+The project is a genuine partnership that brings people and organisations together.
+It is managed by Birmingham City Council, delivered by six specialist community partners, and is funded by the UK Government through the Shared Prosperity Fund (UKSPF).

 We also work closely with employers, care providers, social workers and commissioners to make sure each individual has the personal support they need.

-The PURE project is focused on helping people over 25 who encounter barriers that make it hard to find employment.
+The PURE Project is focused on helping people over 18 who face barriers that make it hard to find employment.
+Barriers include:

-Each participant is matched with one of our nine specialist providers, who are experts in proving one-to-one support to people with specific barriers.
+Each participant is matched with one of our specialist providers, who are experts in providing one-to-one support to people with specific barriers.
 Together you'll discuss your ambitions and aspirations, and map out the path towards education, training or employment that works for you.

 The focus of the support will include confidence building, skill development and finding new opportunities together.
 This could include support with: